 My further apologies to anyone who has looked forward to another Writing Club while I was busy running from a cruel summer.
-Finally stationary, I send this from the bewitched region of Galicia, Spain.
+Finally stationary, I send this from a bewitched region.

 I've wandered into a church of horrors recently, at 10 pm, completely ignorant of the liturgical occasion for it standing open and illuminated at that time of night.
 An elfin woman in a sweatshirt spotted me and my wife as we took in a St. Sebastian statue.